 LAIF is a pooled investment fund overseen by the State Treasurer, which operates like a money market fund, but is for the exclusive benefit of governmental entities within the state.
-The maximum investment amount currently authorized by Local Agency Investment Fund (LAIF) is sixty-five million (\$65 million), which is subject to change.
-The LAIF is in trust in the custody of the State of California Treasurer.
+The maximum investment amount authorized by the Local Agency Investment Fund (LAIF) is set by the State Treasurer's Office.
+The LAIF is held in trust in the custody of the State of California Treasurer.
 The Authority's right to withdraw its deposited monies from LAIF is not contingent upon the State's failure to adopt a State Budget.

-• Maximum limit: The then current limit set by LAIF for operating accounts
+- Maximum limit: The current limit set by LAIF for operating accounts

-Maximum Maturity: N/ACredit Requirement: N/A
+- Maximum Maturity: N/A

+- Credit Requirement: N/A